troykinsella/concourse-ansible-playbook-resource/README.md

 * `git_https_password`: Optional.
 The password for git http/s access.
 * `git_private_key`: Optional.
 The git ssh private key.
 * `git_skip_ssl_verification`: Optional.
 Boolean.
 Default `false`.
 Don't verify TLS certificates.
-* `remote_user`: Optional.
+* `user`: Optional.
 Connect to the remote system with this user.
 * `requirements`: Optional.
 Default `requirements.yml`.
 If this file is present in the playbook source directory, it is used with `ansible-galaxy --install` before running the playbook.
 * `ssh_common_args`: Optional.
 Specify options to pass to `ssh`.